blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-restore.md

 directory in the user's home directory on all operating systems (for example `/home/user1` on Linux or `C:\Users\user1` on Windows).

-For project-specific tooling, `dotnet-restore` will first restore the package in which the tool is packed, and will then proceed to restore the tool's dependencies as specified in its project.json.
+For project-specific tooling, `dotnet restore` will first restore the package in which the tool is packed, and will then proceed to restore the tool's dependencies as specified in its project.json.

 ## OPTIONS